Pete Buttigieg is right. Airports are romantic.

 “His eyes widened,” Chasten writes, “and we both began to cry.”

 About a year later, they were about to take another short winter vacation.
-They stopped by B5, as usual, where it was crowded with irritated travelers.
+They stopped by B5 as usual, where it was crowded with irritated travelers.
 Peter suggested they stand behind the gate agent’s desk to look at the planes, a private moment amid the chaos.
-Chasten writes that Peter said “Life with him would always be this way, if I were OK with it — sneaking moments away, an adventure both coming and going.”
+Chasten writes that Peter said that “life with him would always be this way, if I were okay with it — sneaking moments away, an adventure both coming and going.”

-Then Peter reached into his backpack, got down on one knee, and proposed with a ring.
+Then Pete reached into his backpack, got down on one knee and proposed with a ring.

 “I really, really hadn’t seen it coming, but of course I said yes,” Chasten writes, adding that they grabbed coffee and boarded their flight.
-A typical airport experience: Routine mixed with a little magic.
+A typical airport experience: routine mixed with a little magic.
 “I spent the whole flight looking over at Peter.
 How did I get so lucky?”

 We respect your privacy and will not publish your name or response without contacting you first.
 Read our full submission guidelines here.